-Check following JIRA configuration of new custom fields: Support Iterations, Supported by and Support Started date.
+Check the following JIRA configuration of new custom fields: Support Iterations, Supported by and Support Started date.

 Step 2: Capture new JIRA workflow events

-Locate the the JIRA workflow(s) that serves the issue type(s) in which you are interested to set metrics.
-Identify the transition step(s) within the workflow and set post functions that store data from the issue context within the Custom Fields that would allow you future analyses and setting new company goals as part your OKR process.
+Locate the JIRA workflow(s) that serves the issue type(s) in which you are interested to set metrics.
+Identify the transition step(s) within the workflow, and set post functions.
+These post functions will store data from the issue context within the Custom Fields.
+This will allow future analyses and setting new company goals as part of your OKR process.

-Please check following recording with exact JIRA configuration steps.
+Please check the following recording with exact JIRA configuration steps.

 Step 3: Create new KPIs using the collected data.

-Check following more popular KPI examples with their configurations in JIRA.
+Check the following popular KPI examples with their configurations in JIRA.